RENTAL CAR ACCIDENT – MN ATTORNEYS

 We recently had a call from someone who asked: “I was in a car accident or got into a crash while driving a rental car, what are my rights and what am I responsible for?”

 In general, if you own a car in Minnesota, your auto insurance will cover you if you damage a rental car in an accident.
 This insurance coverage will apply even if you rent a car in another state.
 If you are at fault in the auto accident and damage another vehicle or injure someone, your vehicle insurance should cover you for that as well.
-However, the best advice is to read your auto insurance policy and ask your insurance agent to verify your coverage.
+However, the best advice is to read your auto insurance policy and ask your insurance agent to verify your coverage before driving a rented vehicle.

 If you have your own insured vehicle and cause an accident while driving a rental car, your insurance will be liable for the damage rather than the rental car agency’s insurance.
 The rental car’s insurance only comes into play if you don’t have your own insured car.